Ahead of elections, Mexicans say they want change, a stop to violence

-MEXICO CITY, Mexico — Voters in Mexico will head to the polls Sunday for the largest election in the country’s history, electing a new President, Congress, nine governors and hundreds of mayors and local representatives.
+MEXICO CITY — Voters in Mexico will head to the polls Sunday for the largest election in the country’s history, electing a new president, Congress, nine governors and hundreds of mayors and local representatives.

 This is taking place against a sobering backdrop of violence — over 130 candidates have been killed ahead of the elections.